 It’s always good to have a win-win situation.

 17. Have A Motivational Message

-Having a short affirmation or motivational quote can go a long way towards putting your fitness business in favor of prospective clients.
+Having a short affirmation or motivational quote can go a long way toward putting your fitness business in favor of prospective clients.

-If you can charge emotions with a relatable saying or profound outlook, you increase the agreeability of a card recipient and with that, the likelihood that they will convert.
+If you can charge emotions with a relatable saying or profound outlook, you increase the agreeability of a card recipient and the likelihood that they will convert.